The Brothers Karamazov, Set in South Boston

 Kevin White survived the years of desegregation, serving as mayor of Boston until 1984.
 And he survived any threats, real or imagined, from Whitey Bulger.
 Succeeding White as mayor was Raymond Flynn, the first South Boston politician elected mayor of Boston.

-Read another post — Whitey Bulger — How He Shipped Arms to the IRA
+Whitey Bulger Shipping Arms the IRA

-Whitey Bulger — How He Beat the State Police
+How Whitey Bulger Beat the State Police

 Boston and Its Busing Problem — An Irish Family Feud